-Load Balancing WholesaleBackup Windows Servers
+Load Balancing Options

-Load balancing basically involves having your WholesaleBackup Server traffic being serviced by a pool of servers.
-For this to occur, there needs to be a “load balancer” to direct incoming WholesaleBackup TCP traffic to a particular server and each server needs access to every accounts data folders and so are usually configured identically except for their internal IP addresses.
+Load balancing basically involves having your WholesaleBackup Server traffic serviced by a pool of servers.
+For this to occur, there needs to be a “load balancer” to direct incoming WholesaleBackup TCP traffic to a particular server and each server needs access to every account’s data folders and so are usually configured identically except for their internal IP addresses.

 DNS round-robin rotation is by far the simplest way to spread traffic over your servers.
-This could be configured with your DNS provider for your FQDN (sending your clients to different public IP addresses), via your firewall (if it supports it), or internal to your LAN (behind your firewall) by directing traffic (see http://technet.microsoft.com/en-us/library/cc787484(v=ws.10).aspx for example).
+This could be configured with your DNS provider for your FQDN (sending your clients to different public IP addresses), via your firewall (if it supports it), or internal to your LAN (behind your firewall) by directing traffic (see http://technet.microsoft.com/en-us/library/cc787484(v=ws.10) for example).

-In addition, Microsoft has implemented a sophisticated framework for load balancing among clusters of servers and created a “Network Load Balancing Technical Overview” which introduces and describes all the needed technical concepts where you can access this document at: http://technet.microsoft.com/en-us/library/bb742455.aspx as well as another overview (originally written for Windows 2003) at http://technet.microsoft.com/en-us/library/cc756878(v=ws.10).aspx.
+In addition, Microsoft has implemented a sophisticated framework for load balancing among clusters of servers and created a “Network Load Balancing Technical Overview” which introduces and describes all the needed technical concepts where you can access this document at https://technet.microsoft.com/en-us/library/bb742455.aspx as well as another overview (originally written for Windows 2003) at http://technet.microsoft.com/en-us/library/cc756878(v=ws.10).aspx.
 In addition, Microsoft provides a “Network Load Balancing Deployment Guide” which can be accessed at http://technet.microsoft.com/en-us/library/cc754833(v=ws.10).aspx.

 Whatever load balancing technology you choose to implement, all you are doing is (a) directing TCP traffic for the port your WholesaleBackup server listens on to a WholesaleBackup server listening on that TCP port, (b) being sure each server has WholesaleBackup server installed and configured to share the same WSBU.db and WSBU.csv (and if used WSBU.bat WSBU_CC.bat files) on a network share, and (c) being sure the network path to each WholesaleBackup client’s data is identical across each server.

-In failover or load balancing scenarios, it is essential that the file WSBU.db is resident on a file system which fully implements Microsoft’s file system locks, such as NTFS.
+In failover or load balancing scenarios, it is essential that the file WSBU.db is resident on a file system that fully implements Microsoft’s file system locks, such as NTFS.
 Most NAS devices use Linux SAMBA which does not adequately implement Microsoft’s file system locks so do not place WSBU.db on such NAS devices to share among your WholesaleBackup Servers.

 Please contact our sales department if you wish to engage our consulting services team in assisting you in choosing, configuring, and managing network load balancing.